 The purpose of this policy is to provide uniform guidelines for the accrual, use, and payment of compensatory leave and overtime leave.
 This policy works together with the Hours of Work and Overtime Policy to compensate non-exempt employees for overtime worked and helps the university comply with the Fair Labor Standards Act.

-Exempt Employee and Non-exempt Employee: An exempt employee is an employee paid on a salaried basis who is not subject to the minimum wage and overtime provisions of the Fair Labor Standards Act (“FLSA”).
+- An Exempt Employee is an employee paid on a salaried basis who is not subject to the minimum wage and overtime provisions of the Fair Labor Standards Act (“FLSA”).
 Exempt employees are typically Professional employees.
 Non-exempt employees are typically Operational or Classified employees.
 (For definitions of the different categories of employees, see the Classification Policy.)

-Workweek: As defined in the Hours of Work and Overtime Policy, the workweek is the period used to determine overtime pay for Hourly and Non-exempt employees.
+- As defined in the Hours of Work and Overtime Policy, the Workweek is the period used to determine overtime pay for Hourly and Non-exempt employees.

 IV.
 Compensatory Leave